 Create Parts From Scratch

-While VCarve Pro does require the use of a template base or more merged together in order to create your print, the 3D editing options available from Aspire allow you to build your custom part from scratch, if necessary.
-This is an essential feature for some printers who may need to truly build a print from the ground up and then mass-produce at a later time.
+While VCarve Pro does require the use of a template base or more merged together in order to create your design, the 3D editing options available from Aspire allow you to build your custom part from scratch, if necessary.
+This is an essential feature for some makers who may need to truly build a print from the ground up and then mass-produce at a later time.

 Carrying a Tool Database